Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 It's recommended that you use a reliable method of contraception while having chemotherapy treatment and for a period after your treatment has finished.

-They target special proteins, called epidermal growth factor receptors (EGFRs), found on the surface of some cancer cells.
+For example, cetuximab and panitumumab are medicines that target proteins called epidermal growth factor receptors (EGFRs), which are found on the surface of some cancer cells.